 Kent Falls State Park is one of several state parks in Connecticut with waterfalls.

 The waterfalls are perhaps the tallest in the state, with 250 feet of breathtaking water, and stunning views from their precipice.
 You’ll have to tackle the rugged, slippery hike to reach the top.
-However, once you reach the waterfalls you’ll soon know why it attracts thousands of visitors every year.
+However, once you reach the waterfalls you’ll soon know why this Kent, CT, attraction draws thousands of visitors every year.

 And fortunately, the cool mist will cool you down after your exhausting hike.

 Not feeling a trip up the steep, slippery terrain?

 To be honest, you can get an almost equally impressive view looking up at the dramatic water as it tumbles down towards you.

 Kent is also one of the most charming Connecticut towns where you can grab a bite.
 Another nearby point of interest is Bull’s Bridge, a historic covered bridge that quite frankly gives the falls a run for their money.

 In stark contrast to the drama of Kent falls, Devil’s Hopyard State Park’s Chapman Falls is still a wonder to behold.